Update, July 22, 2019: Watch the incredible 17-minute show in the video above.

 Attendees will be able to see the show from a specified viewing area in front of the Smithsonian Castle.
 (A map of the set-up is available online.)
 Per DCist’s Matt Blitz, the space, located on the National Mall between 9th and 12th Streets, is equipped to hold an audience of up to 25,000 at a time, enabling a total of some 150,000 people to participate in the festivities across the six showtimes.

-“Our identity as Americans is defined in part by the historic act of landing humans on the moon and returning them safely to … Earth,” Ellen Stofan, John and Adrienne Mars Director of the museum, says in the press release.
+“Our identity as Americans is defined in part by the historic act of landing humans on the moon and returning them safely to … Earth,” Ellen Stofan, director of the museum, says in the press release.
 “The Washington Monument is a symbol of our collective national achievements and what we can and will achieve in the future.
 It took 400,000 people from across the 50 states to make Apollo a reality.
 This program celebrates them, and we hope it inspires generations too young to have experienced Apollo firsthand to define their own moonshot.”

 “Apollo 50: Go for the Moon” is the product of a partnership between the museum, the U.S. Department of the Interior and 59 Productions, a team of artists best known for creating the video design of the London 2012 Olympic Opening Ceremony.
 As the company’s website states, the large-scale event will be set to music by “House of Cards” composer Jeff Beal and projected onto both the Washington obelisk and surrounding screens.
 Blitz further explains that the projection mapping technique used in the show combines video projection with augmented reality to turn “irregularly-shaped objects” such as the monument into screens.